fjod/Codewars/CodeWars/Task.md

-﻿98.
-Validate Binary Search Tree
+﻿109.
+Convert Sorted List to Binary Search Tree
      Medium
-    14.4K
-    1.2K
+     6.8K
+     147
      Companies
-    Given the root of a binary tree, determine if it is a valid binary search tree (BST).
+     Given the head of a singly linked list where elements are sorted in ascending order, convert it to a height-balanced

-A valid BST is defined as follows:

-The left
-subtree
-of a node contains only nodes with keys less than the node's key.
-The right subtree of a node contains only nodes with keys greater than the node's key.
-Both the left and right subtrees must also be binary search trees.
+     binary search tree.

 Example 1:

-Input: root = [2,1,3]
+Input: head = [-10,-3,0,5,9]
-Output: true
+Output: [0,-3,9,-10,null,5]
+Explanation: One possible answer is [0,-3,9,-10,null,5], which represents the shown height balanced BST.
 Example 2:

-Input: root = [5,1,4,null,null,3,6]
+Input: head = []
-Output: false
+Output: []
-Explanation: The root node's value is 5 but its right child's value is 4.

 Constraints:

-The number of nodes in the tree is in the range [1, 104].
+The number of nodes in head is in the range [0, 2 * 104].
--231 <= Node.val <= 231 - 1
+-105 <= Node.val <= 105
+Accepted
+473.7K
+Submissions
+785.7K
+Acceptance Rate
+60.3%